Last updated March 2026

 Step 6: Wait for Ranking and Funding

 Your application is scored against ranking criteria (more on this below).
 Higher scores get funded first.
 NRCS will notify you whether your application was selected.
-This process typically takes 3–6 months after the batching deadline.
+This typically takes 3–6 months after the batching deadline.

 Step 7: Sign the Contract

 If selected, you'll sign an EQIP contract specifying the practices, payment rates, and timeline.
 Do not start any work before signing the contract.
-Seriously.

-Step 8: Implement the Practices
+Step 8: Do the Work

 Step 9: Get Certified and Paid